Installing the tool to export to Dota

 The curves allow to create strands of hairs that you can quickly place and shape.
 You will need three things, the hair strand direction, a taper curve for the width and a taper for the shape to extrude.

 The taper determine how wide the hair strand is.
 The space between the origin and the curve allow to adjust it.
-Adda curve, the default shapes can be used for the taper.
-You can scale it down to 0.15, it has no effect on the wideness if you do not apply the scale.
-Name it "hair taper".
+Add a curve, from the top view rotate the base at 35 degrees and move it up by 0.04 units.
+Rotate the tip by 25 degrees

 The bevel is the shape that is extruded along the curve.
 To create it add a Curve > Circle change the Handle Type to Vector with the V shortcut.
-Scale it to 0.12 in edit mode then in Y by 0.4.
+Scale it to 0.1 in edit mode then in Y by 0.35.
 Then set the vector type to automatic.
-Name it "hair bevel".
+Name it "hair_bevel".

 === TEXTURING ==========================================================================